Titus Clodius Pupienus Pulcher Maximus

 Titus Clodius Pupienus Pulcher Maximus (c.
 195 – aft.
 224/226 or aft.
 235 AD) was a Roman politician.

 Life

 He was appointed consul suffectus in the nundinium of 224 or 226, or perhaps of July 235.
 Titius Clodius was the son of Pupienus, later Emperor, and wife Sextia Cethegilla.

 He married Tineia, the daughter of Quintus Tineius Sacerdos and Volusia Laodice.
-Together they had a son, Lucius Clodius Tineius Pupienus Bassus.
+Together they had a son: